-- Few milligrams of silica particles are resuspended in a 1ml of dd water in 2 ml microcentrifuge tube. - After the sedimentation of the particles, the supernatant is gently removed.
-Optionally, liquid removing can be performed using pipette tips capped by a 1 μm mesh piece to avoid particles losses. - Resuspend the particles in 500 μl of the staining mix (500μl H2O + 5μl of the PLL-A546 conjugate) - Leave the tube at least 1/2 hour, at room temp, in the dark.
-The tube can be flipped few times for homogenizing the staining media. - Make sure that the particles are sedimented at the bottom of the tube, remove the staining solution and rinse the particles with 2 ml of dd water. - Repeat the washing step twice.
+- Few milligrams of silica particles are resuspended in a 1ml of dd-H2O in 2 ml microcentrifuge tube.
+In case you work on single isolated object, you might want to adapt lower volume and tube size. - After the sedimentation of the particles, the supernatant is gently removed.
+Optionally, liquid removing can be performed using pipette tips capped by a 1 μm mesh piece to avoid particles losses. - Resuspend the particles in 500 μl of the staining mix (500 μl dd-H2O + 5 μl of the PLL-A546 conjugate solution prepared in step 2).
+For single isolated micro-structure, 25 μl of similar staining solution should be large enough. - Leave the tube at least 1/2 hour, at room temp, in the dark.
+The tube can be flipped few times for homogenizing the staining media. - Make sure that the particles are sedimented at the bottom of the tube, remove the staining solution and rinse the particles with 2 ml of dd-H2O. - Repeat the washing step at least twice.

 - Protect the particles from light in order to avoid the photobleaching of the dye.
-The labeled particles can be kept in dd water at 4°C in the dark for several weeks without significant decrease of the labeling intensity. - 4 Mounting protocol.
+The labeled particles can be kept in dd-H2O at 4°C in the dark for several weeks without significant decrease of the labeling intensity. - 4 Mounting protocol.
 According to your microscope and objectives specifications, several options are available for mounting such specimens for 3D-imaging.
-Since the thickness of the objects could be quite large.
-I would not advise a slide/coverslip mounting.
+Since the thickness of the objects could be quite large, I would not advise a slide/coverslip mounting.
 Instead, any petri dish or multi-well plate with a suitable optical bottom (I recommend a high quality glass bottom as close as possible to coverslip #1.5H) can be used with inverted microscope whereas upright microscope equipped with dipping objectives can image directly in the mounting media as far as your observation dish is large enough.
 For water immersion objectives, a simple mounting in water can be undertaken.
 It is a fast and straightforward mounting procedure as you can load the suitable amount of your suspension of particles in your observation container and start the imaging directly.
 However you may have a better 3D-imaging results if the mounting media match the glass refractive index.
 Indeed you would then be closed of an optimal optical homogeneity.
 Nevertheless, keep in mind that the refractive index of glass and biogenic silica (opaline) are not exactly similar.
-In that case, I suggest to load a suitable amount of particles in your observation container, to remove liquid and to oven dry the particles (~50°C, overnight).
-Then you can mount your labeled specimens directly in immersion oil or any other mounting media of your choice that matches glass refractive index.
-Finally, glycerin immersion objective and glycerin mounting could be also a relevant choice as opaline refractive index range from 1.42 to 1.47.
-For light-sheet microscopy, the mounting can be adapted with hydrogel embedding (agarose, polyacrylamide etc...). - 5 Imaging.
-Several fluorescent microscopy modalities can propose 3D tomography.
-The main solutions will be confocal laser scanning microscopy, multiphoton microscopy, 3D-STED microscopy, but only multi-angle light sheet microscopy may generate isotropic resolution.
+In that case, I suggest to load a suitable amount of particles in your observation container, to remove liquid and to oven dry the particles (~50°C, few hours or overnight).
+Then you can mount your labeled specimens directly in immersion oil or any other mounting media of your choice that matches glass refractive index as far as they are compatible with the stability of the staining (binding and fluorescence).
+Finally, glycerin immersion objective and glycerin mounting could be eventually a relevant choice as opaline refractive index range from 1.42 to 1.47.
+For lightsheet microscopy, the mounting can be adapted with hydrogel embedding (agarose, phytagel, polyacrylamide etc...). - 5 Imaging.
+Several fluorescence microscopy modalities can propose 3D tomography by optical sectioning.
+The main solution will be confocal laser scanning microscopy (single point or multipoint scanning methods).
+Multiphoton microscopy may enable a deeper penetration into thick specimens, 3D-STED nanoscopy may be well suited if higher resolution is needed, and multi-angle light-sheet microscopy may help to adress scattering specimens and facilitate isotropic reconstruction.